Future Perfect

 The future perfect is used to talk about actions that will be completed before a specific time or event in the future.
 The focus is not on the process, but on the result or the fact that something will be finished.

-It allows speakers to look ahead and speak about a future moment, referring to actions that will already be completed by then
+It allows speakers to look ahead to a future moment and refer to actions that will already be completed before that moment.

 1. Core Idea of the Future Perfect